livinin82/steam-deck-pirates/_docs/installing-through-steam.md

 </ul>
 </div>

+> [!NOTE]
-**Note:** FG repacks default to the D drive, and DoDi repacks default to the C drive.
+> FG repacks default to the D drive, and DoDi repacks default to the C drive.

 #### Part 2: Installation